spatie/laravel-event-sourcing/UPGRADING.md

 # Upgrading

+## From v1 to v2

+Nothing changed, expect that where possible property types and short closures are used

 ## From laravel-event-projector v3 to v1 of laravel-event-sourcing

 The only change in this version is the naming change from `laravel-event-projector` to `laravel-event-sourcing`.
 There are no changes to the API.